rdmullincyber/CCC-410-412-Capstone-Design-and-Project/docs/Decomp.md

 ## Windows Script .exe
 Deliver finished scripts or executables to create a vulnerable Windows VM

-&nbsp; Worked on together with Brandon Wilbur
+# Worked on together with Brandon Wilbur

 # References:
 ## MindMup links (Not sure which one will work):